ghasempouri1984/run_analysis/CodeBook.md

 #Variables in raw and tidy data set:
-first is Raw data set
-second is Tidy data set
+(first variable name is Raw data set and second variable name is Tidy data set)

 subject
 subject